 FHI 360 envisions a world where individuals have access to an expansive range of family planning (FP) methods to meet their changing needs throughout their reproductive lives.
-This vision drives the research agenda set forth under Envision FP, the flagship contraceptive technology research project of the U.S. Agency for International Development.
+This vision drives the research agenda set forth under Envision FP, a contraceptive technology research project of the U.S. Agency for International Development.

 With an overall goal to develop, introduce and expand understanding of contraceptive technologies to enhance choice and reduce unmet need, the Envision FP research agenda has three aims: